-The following table represents aggregate fees billed to us for services related to the fiscal years ended December 31, 2020 and 2019 by Ernst & Young LLP, our independent registered public accounting firm:
+The following table represents aggregate fees billed to us for services related to the fiscal years ended December 31, 2023 and 2022 by Ernst & Young LLP, our independent registered public accounting firm:

-Fees 2020 2019
+Fees 2023 2022

-Audit Fees (1) \$ 1,702,583 \$ 1,586. ,312
+Audit Fees (1) \$ 969,730 \$ 946,148

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees (2) 143,582 223. ,376
+Tax Fees (2) 173,694 115,000

-All Other Fees (3) 2,340 3. ,485
+All Other Fees - -

-Total \$ 1,848,505 \$ 1,813 ,173
+Total \$ 1,143,424 \$ 1,061,148

-- (1) Audit Fees consisted of fees and expenses covering the integrated audit of our consolidated financial statements, our internal control over financial reporting, review of the interim condensed consolidated financial statements, statutory audits, accounting and financial reporting consultations, and the issuance of consents in connection with registration statement filings with the SEC and comfort letters in connection with registered securities offerings. - (2) Tax Fees consisted of fees and expenses for corporate tax compliance, routine on-call tax services, international tax advisory services, indirect (non-income) tax advisory and tax incentives and domestic tax advisory services. - (3) All Other Fees consisted of fees billed in the indicated year for an annual subscription to Ernst & Young LLP's online resource library.
+(1) Audit Fees consisted of fees and expenses covering the audit of our consolidated financial statements, review of the interim condensed consolidated financial statements, statutory audits, accounting and financial reporting consultations, and the issuance of consents in connection with registration statement filings with the SEC and comfort letters in connection with registered securities offerings.

+(2) Tax Fees consisted of fees and expenses for corporate tax compliance, routine on-call tax services, international tax advisory services, indirect (non-income) tax advisory and tax incentives and domestic tax advisory services.